marcinwiacek/pl1/readme.md

 # Targets and timeline

-This project is initially separated into stages:
+This project was initially separated into general stages, in every please expect many iterations:

-* Stage 1 - simulating things in software (HTML page, on the beginning primitive version, later updates with memory protecting / MMU, virtual memory, etc.)
+* Stage 1 - simulating things in software (HTML page, on the beginning very primitive version, later updates with memory protecting / MMU, virtual memory, etc.)
-* Stage 2 - simulating things in software (VHDL, maybe already pipelines, multicore and asynchronous design)
+* Stage 2 - simulating things in software (VHDL, maybe already with pipelines, multicore and asynchronous design)
 * Stage 3 - creating real hardware